 fashioned the state championship repeat have scattered around

 the country and enjoyed careers that ranked from Air Force pilot

 Expected to be in attendance or represented at the Legends ceremony are:

 The MHSAA is a private, not-for-profit corporation of voluntary membership by over 1,300 public and private senior high schools and junior high/middle schools which exists to develop common rules for athletic eligibility and competition.
 No government funds or tax dollars support the MHSAA, which was the first such association nationally to not accept membership dues or tournament entry fees from schools.
-Member schools which enforce these rules are permitted to participate in MHSAA tournaments conducted in 12 sports for girls and 12 sports for boys which attract approximately 1.3 million spectators each year.
+Member schools which enforce these rules are permitted to participate in MHSAA tournaments, which attract approximately 1.6 million spectators each year.

 Farm Bureau Insurance and Little Caesars Pizza are year-round MHSAA Corporate Partners